edubart/nelua-lang/docs/pages/overview.md

 additions to code with type notations, to make more efficient code and to meta program.
 This overview try to focus more on those features.

+There is no interpreter or VM, all the code is converted directly into native machine code, thus expect better efficiency than Lua.
+However this means that Nelua can't load code generated at runtime, the user is encouraged to generate code at compile-time using the preprocessor.

 Although copying Lua code with minor changes is a goal of Nelua, not all Lua features are implemented yet.
-Mostly the dynamic part such as tables and dynamic typing are not implemented yet, thus at the moment is best to try Nelua using type notations.
+Mostly the dynamic part such as tables and handling dynamic types at runtime is not implemented yet, thus at the moment is best to try Nelua using records instead of tables and type notations in function definitions.

-There is no interpreter or VM, all the code is converted directly into native machine code, thus expect better efficiency than Lua.
-However this means that Nelua can't load code generated at runtime, the user is encouraged to generate code at compile time using the preprocessor.
+{: .callout.callout-warning}

 ## A note for C users